-American-Dutch relations have had a long and closely intertwined history.
-The recent appointment of Pete Hoekstra as Dutch ambassador brought these relations into focus.
-The Trump administration has made some sharp divergences from long-term American policy, which opens up the possibility of a rift between the two countries.
+Currently, the Chargé d’Affaires for the US Mission in the Netherlands is Marja Verloop.
+She took over the office from Pete Hoekstra in January 2021.
+But back in 2018, the appointment of Pete Hoekstra as Dutch ambassador really brought American-Dutch relations into focus.
+The Trump administration made some sharp divergences from long-term American policy and soured relations between the two countries for a while.
 This was exemplified by the now infamous exchange between Hoekstra and Dutch journalists.
-They laid siege to his claims of supposed fire and fury (pun intended) in Muslim dominated areas in the Netherlands.
-One journalist, in particular, offered him a piquant reminder of the power of a free press by saying — “This is the Netherlands, you have to answer questions.”
+They laid siege to his claims of supposed fire and fury (pun intended) in Muslim-dominated areas in the Netherlands.
+One journalist, in particular, offered Hoekstra a piquant reminder of the power of a free press by saying — “This is the Netherlands, you have to answer questions.”

-The relationship began almost as soon the United States was formed.
-John Adams, one of the Founding Fathers, travelled to The Hague in 1782 on a diplomatic mission.
-The Netherlands became the 2nd country, after France, to recognize the new nation.
+The relationship began almost as soon as the United States was formed.
+John Adams, one of the Founding Fathers, traveled to The Hague in 1782 on a diplomatic mission.
+The Netherlands became the second country, after France, to recognize the new nation (though a Dutch governor had already recognised the US without consent from the government).
 Adams then purchased a house in The Hague which became the first American embassy in the world and stands to this day.

-During WWII, the Dutch government-in-exile was at war in Europe.
+During the Second World War, the Dutch government-in-exile was at war in Europe.
 It also had control over the East Indies, a colony with resources like oil and rubber.
 The Japanese empire wished to secure this supply and sought to invade it.
-As tensions rose, the attack on Pearl Harbor on December 7, 1941, was a tipping point.
+And as tensions rose, the attack on Pearl Harbor on December 7, 1941, was a tipping point.
 The Dutch declared war on Japan the very next day — even before the US did (according to reports, the Dutch government in London actually sent the proclamation of war before the news of the attack reached them).

 American-Dutch Relations: Freedom!

-More than 150 years after the Dutch recognized American independence, the US took the opportunity to return the favour.
-Although it was the Canadian army that liberated the biggest parts of the country by May the 5th, 1945, the US played a key role in the liberation and eventual victory of the Allied forces.
+More than 150 years after the Dutch recognised American independence, the US took the opportunity to return the favour.
+Although it was the Canadian army that liberated the biggest parts of the country by May 5, 1945, the US played a key role in the liberation and eventual victory of the Allied forces.
 However, this was only the beginning of American support for the Dutch.

 American-Dutch Relations: After the war